VatsalyaSolanki/Kissan-Helper/README.md

 # Kissan-Helper

-star You Star-ing me Motivates to work harder
+:star: You Star-ing me Motivates to work harder
  ### Description
  This Android application helps farmers to gain information about various crops and their diseases.
 Also farmers can learn about various government schemes through this app.
 Kissan-Helper also provides chatbot service where farmers can solve their queries.
 Feel free to add further modules and functionalities to this applications.